Introduction to Linux Network Command

-- NIC: We can provide the different network interface card as an input to the network command.
+- NIC: We can provide the different network interface cards as an input to the network command.

-- Option: We can provide the different flags as options that are compatible with Network command.
+- Option: We can provide the different flags as options that are compatible with the Network command.

 - Hostname/IP Address: sometimes we need to provide the hostname and IP address information for configuration and troubleshooting.